learn-js/learn-js.github.com/canvassing/index.md

 <img src="/img/canvassing/canvassing.jpg" alt="Canvassing" style="width:100%">

-# Canvassing: get awesome at using the HTML5 canvas tag
+# Canvassing: get awesome at using the HTML5 canvas tag for games & other creative coding

 Learning to make games?
 Or weird internet art?
 Or maybe interactive infographics for news organizations or museums?